wrench-project/understanding_hadoop/README.md

     ├── other_related_files
     └── run_test.py
     ```
-- `hadoop_pseudodistributed_mode_container`: contains the hadoop source code, and scripts
+- `hadoop_pseudodistributed_mode_container`: contains the hadoop source code,
+  the hadoop config files  (in directory hadoop/custom_configs) which you can modify to test different scenarios,
-  to build the environment used to run the tests
+  and scripts to build the environment used to run the tests

 ## Tests and Current Findings